 Wu Sun is a Postdoctoral Research Associate in the Michalak Lab at the Department of Global Ecology, Carnegie Institution for Science.
 His research aims to understand the variability of terrestrial carbon fluxes across scales by leveraging leaf-scale, atmospheric, and space-borne observations, terrestrial biosphere models, and atmospheric inverse modeling.
 His current research uses atmospheric observations and remotely sensed photosynthetic proxies to constrain space-time patterns of North American carbon fluxes from divergent model estimates.

-Before joining Michalak Lab, Wu obtained his B.Sc. in Geology from Nanjing University and Ph.D. in Atmospheric and Oceanic Sciences from UCLA.
-His research focused on using carbonyl sulfide (COS) to infer ecosystem photosynthesis.
-His Ph.D. work used chamber observations and reactive transport modeling to understand COS exchange between soils and the atmosphere.
+Before joining the Department of Global Ecology at Carnegie, Wu obtained his B.Sc. in Geology from Nanjing University and Ph.D. in Atmospheric and Oceanic Sciences from UCLA.
+His research focused on using carbonyl sulfide (COS) measurements to infer photosynthesis.
+His Ph.D. work combined chamber observations and reactive transport modeling to understand physical and biotic drivers of COS exchange between soils and the atmosphere.
 His latest work explored applications of COS as a leaf-scale tracer for stomatal conductance.
-He is transitioning from a frequentist to a Bayesian.